128technology/docs/docs/config_command_guide.md

 Payload encryption override setting.

 Options:
-enable-encryption    Enable encryption of payload even when the security-policy associated with the service has encrypt=false.
-If the payload is already encrypted by another SSR, send it out as is. disable-override     Disable override of the security policy and use the security policy settings associated with the service.
+- enable-encryption: Enable encryption of payload even when the security-policy associated with the service has encrypt=false.
+If the payload is already encrypted by another SSR, send it out as is.
+- disable-override: Disable override of the security policy and use the security policy settings associated with the service.

 ## `configure authority router node device-interface network-interface neighborhood peer-connectivity`